Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Alert Not Showing After 2 Seconds
+# Bug Fix — Text Not Showing After Button Click
 ## Task

-Fix the bug so an alert shows after 2 seconds when clicking the button.
+Fix the bug so clicking button displays the text typed in input.

 ## Buggy Code
 ``` html